Hide

 Output

-If it’s possible to find an $n$ such that $1 \leq n \leq N$ and the slow algorithm takes at least $K$ times as many steps as the fast algorithm, output “Good to go!”
+If it’s possible to find an n such that 1nN and the slow algorithm takes at least K times as many steps as the fast algorithm, output “Good to go!”
 Otherwise, output “Tweak the bounds!

 Sample Input 1 Sample Output 1